troychaplin/block-accessibility-checks/docs/developer-api.md

 ## Complete Integration Example

-Here's a complete example showing how to integrate a custom testimonial block with the Block Accessibility Checks plugin, including both PHP and JavaScript integration:
+Here's a complete example showing how to integrate a custom testimonial block with the Block Accessibility Checks plugin using the new JavaScript-only validation approach:

 ### File Structure